 Fatalities, world per capita

-Eight major countries have managed to fully vaccinate at least 20% of the population, with Israel far ahead of the rest of the world, and the USA far ahead of the rest of the developed economies.
+Eight major countries have managed to vaccinate at least 50% of the population fully as of Wednesday, with Portugal and the UAE leading the world.

-Both Israel and the UK have administered at least one dose to at least half of their population.
-The USA is in third place at 46%.
+Four major countries have administered at least one dose to at least 70% of their population:

 Testing rates, USA